 When and How To Contact The GPS

 Based on the provisions of the constitution, the Ghana Police Service operates on democratic policing principles.
-The Service is therefore mandated to be open to complaints and reports from one and all 24 hours of everyday.
+The Service is therefore mandated to be open to complaints and reports for 24 hours of every day.

 While it is generally advised to contact the police whenever there is a threat to life and/or property, here are some of the specific situations that call for the GPS to be alerted: